Alvin Stardust: Personal life

 Stardust was married three times.
 In Liverpool in 1964 as Bernard W. Jewry he married Iris Caldwell, sister of Rory Storm and an ex-girlfriend of both George Harrison and Paul McCartney, having grown up with them in Liverpool.
 In 1981, Stardust married the actress Liza Goddard, again under the name of Bernard W. Jewry.
-Their daughter, Sophie Jewry, was critically injured at the age of two months after she fell down a set of stairs and suffered a severe fracture of the skull; she later recovered from her injuries.
+Their daughter, Sophie Stardust (born Jewry), was critically injured at the age of two months after she fell down a set of stairs and suffered a severe fracture of the skull; she later recovered from her injuries.
 Stardust was married to the actress and choreographer Julie Paton at the time of his death.

 He had two sons and two daughters, the youngest of whom had Cliff Richard as one of her godparents.

 His eldest son, Shaun Fenton, was born in 1969.
 His birth was registered in December 1969 under the name of Fenton.
-The other son is the drum and bass producer Adam F.
+The other son is the drum and bass producer Adam F. Shaun Fenton was educated at Haberdashers’ Aske’s School and Keble College in Oxford, where he obtained an BA in Philosophy, Politics and Economics.
+He was headteacher for Sir John Lawes School and Pate's Grammar School, and has been headteacher for Reigate Grammar School since September 2012.
+He was appointed OBE in 2020 for his services to Education.

+Stardust converted to Christianity in the late 1980s after meeting a group of American Baptist missionaries on a train.

 Death

 Stardust died at home after a brief illness; this was confirmed by his manager on 23 October 2014.
 He was 72 years old.
 His funeral was held in St Thomas Church, Swansea, where he had married Julie Paton.
-His death came weeks before he was due to release his first album for 30 years, and six days after what became his last show at the Regal Cinema, Evesham.
+His death came weeks before he was due to release his first album in 30 years, and six days after what became his last show at the Regal Cinema, Evesham.
 He had been diagnosed with prostate cancer 18 months earlier, which later metastasised.
 He was cremated in Morriston Crematorium and his ashes scattered in the grounds.